ericbutler555/eb-grid/README.md

 eb-grid has a similar (but simpler) strategy as Bootstrap or Foundation, so if you know how to use those, you'll pick up eb-grid very quickly.

-The main difference is that **instead of using a single, global 12- or 16-column grid structure, eb-grid uses fractions in its class names that allow you to set different total column counts for every row of content.**
+The main difference is that **instead of using a single, global 12- or 16-column grid structure, eb-grid uses fractions in its class names that allow you to set different total column counts for any/every row of content on your page.**

 >Rows of content in eb-grid are given a class name of ".layer" so that developers can use eb-grid in projects without interfering with Bootstrap and Foundation's ".row" class.